UPPMAX/HPC-python/docs/parallel.rst

          print("Integral value is %e, Error is %e" % (integral, abs(integral - 0.0)))
          print("Time spent: %.2f sec" % (endtime-starttime))

-We can run this code on the terminal as follows:
+We can run this code on the terminal as follows (similarly at both HPC2N and UPPMAX):

 .. code-block:: sh